Prolifode/deno_rest/README.md

 ###  Install denon
-If its your first run, please install `denon` from [https://deno.land/x/denon](https://deno.land/x/denon)
+If its your first run, please install `denon` from [https://deno.land/x/denon](https://deno.land/x/denon) If there is error while installing denon, refer this solution: https://github.com/denosaurs/denon/issues/122#issuecomment-770895766

 ### Install Dependencies
 To install dependencies, run following command in your terminal.